Kraftbit/compound-interest-calculator/README.md

 # Compound Interest Calculator

-Calculate how much your money can save.
+Calculate how much money you can save with compound interest.

 ## Installation